simonvc/riak-dev-cluster/README.md

 ## Getting started

+Clone the repository:

+    $ git clone git://github.com/xing/riak-dev-cluster.git

+Go to the riak-dev-cluster directory:

+    $ cd riak-dev-cluster

-There is a bootstrap script available that installs, starts and joins the riak cluster in one go:
+There is a bootstrap command available that installs, starts and joins the riak cluster in one go:

     $ rake bootstrap